SasiGV/MLProject2020./README.md

 - Activate the virutal environment as above and enter the following commands to start the web service

-1. In order to setup which server to be used use the following command *SET FLASK_APP=server.py* *flask run*
+1. In order to setup which server to be used use the following commands
+- *SET FLASK_APP=server.py*
+- *flask run*

 2. The above commands will help to run the server to interact with the webpage using the localhost http://127.0.0.1:5000/

 #### In Docker environment:
 Ir order to build the Docker image you need to install Docker Desktop from the site https://docs.docker.com/docker-for-windows/install/.
-Based on the given instructions from the dockerfile Docker will construct the layers and docker image.
+Based on the given instructions from the dockerfile, Docker will construct the layers and docker image.
 We can then start the container to start the server to initialise the User interface.

 #### Commands to build the docker image and start the container